Tips & Resources

 You may not think much about your home’s heating and cooling system.
 As long as it’s working, it’s doing its job, and you have nothing to worry about, right?
 Well, that isn’t always the case.
 As with any major appliance in your home, your HVAC system requires a lot of attention to keep it working well.
-If you want to better care for your HVAC system, check out these four facts you should know.
+If you want to take better care of your HVAC system, check out these four facts you should know.

 1. The Temperature Outside Matters

 The temperature outside your house strongly influences the heat inside your home.
 Thanks to heat gain, natural heat from the sun can seep in through windows, and hot air can sneak through small holes, making your home too hot.
 To cool the home, you turn on your central air conditioning unit, but these are only designed to lower the temperature to 20 degrees less than the temperature outside.

 Therefore, if it is 100 degrees outside, you’ll need the air conditioner set to 80.
 If you try to set it lower, it can cool the house further, but this also strains the system, causing it to break down sooner than it should.
 For this reason, besides relying solely on your HVAC system, you need back up plans like thick curtains to block sunlight and heat.

 2. Duct-Systems Are Effective but Not Always Efficient

 Forced-air heating and cooling solutions are highly desirable for their effectiveness.
 With forced air, you can quickly heat or cool your home, but if you don’t maintain the system, it becomes extremely inefficient.
 The biggest reason a duct system becomes inefficient is because of the ducts, which deliver the heated or cooled air throughout the home.